Pika-Software/ulx-buildmode/README.md

 # Garry's Mod Addon - ULX Buildmode
+The addon adds the ability for players to toggle buildmode and adds basic features for it to work, supports customization.
+Basically prevents players with buildmod from dealing damage to other players, as well as other players cannot deal damage to players in buildmode.
+Players with builmode can use noclip by default.

 ## Features
 - Universal and easy Developer API.
 - Multilanguage ( By default supports: en, uk, ru ).